alibaba-mmai-research/TAdaConv/FEATURE_ZOO.md

 Annotations used for temporal action localization with our codebase can be found [here]().

 Pre-trained localization models using these features can be found in the [MODEL_ZOO.md](MODEL_ZOO.md).

+** The links for the features and classification results will be updated soon!